Greek prosody: Aeolic

 An unusual feature, not found in most other types of Greek verse, is the double anceps (x x) at the beginning of the line.
 In Sappho and Alcaeus also the number of syllables in each line is always the same (that is, they are "isosyllabic"): a long syllable may not be substituted for two shorts or vice versa.
 In the later type of Aeolic written by Pindar, however, a long syllable may sometimes be resolved into two shorts.

 Various patterns of Aeolic verse are found, some of which are named and organized here:

 Further types arise when the choriamb at the centre of the verse is extended, for example to | – u u – u u – | or | – u u – – u u – – u u – |.

-A simple type of Aeolic metre is the Sapphic stanza favoured by the poetess Sappho, which consists of three lines in the form | – u – x – u u – u – – | followed without a break by | – u u – – |.
+A simple type of Aeolic metre is the Sapphic stanza favoured by the poet Sappho, which consists of three lines in the form | – u – x – u u – u – – | followed without a break by | – u u – – |.
 The most famous poem of this type, written in the Aeolic dialect spoken in Sappho's time on the island of Lesbos, is Sappho 31, which begins as follows: